upkie/vulp/README.md

 $ cd upkie
 $ ./start_wheel_balancer.sh
 ```

-Connect a USB controller to move the robot around. 🎮

 Check out the [``upkie``](https://github.com/tasts-robots/upkie) repository for an example where Vulp is used with Upkie wheeled biped, including simulation environments, real-robot spines, state observers and locomotion agents.